-This qualification is invaluable to develop your counselling skills and enhance your career prospects if you're in existing employment in education, the NHS, voluntary agencies, social services, government schemes on in the private sector.
-It can also help those wishing to become professional counsellors to progress onto further study, and is a prerequisite to studying the Diploma level.
+This qualification is invaluable to develop your counselling skills and enhance your career prospects if you're in existing employment in education, the NHS, voluntary agencies, social services, government schemes or in the private sector.
+It can also help those wishing to become professional counsellors to progress onto further study, and is a prerequisite to studying the MA level.

 The course comprises several elements to help you develop your counselling skills, along with a firm background knowledge and understanding of its approaches, theories and disciplines:

 - Peer support - You will pair up with a fellow student and meet weekly for peer support.
 This helps you develop self-awareness and listening skills.